 Hey hey.
 I’m doing pretty well actually.
 Today wasn’t as cold as yesterday and my body is getting used to Winter again.
 I’m Xiao Zhong and I play drums in Pairs.
 F is the guitar player but last I heard, she was in a brewery somewhere in America.

 So F isn’t in Shanghai right now?
 Is it her decision to goes with

 such anonymous name?

 Not right now.
 We landed and she spent two days in Shanghai and then flew out to America for a bit or work and a bit of pleasure.
-The story bedhing her name, as I’m led to believe is that she had an English teacher at her primary school and he asked people their English names and she just said F. Whether that’s because it was the only letter she knew at that point or she wanted to remain anonymous when she was 8 years old, I’m not sure.
+The story about her name, as I’m led to believe is that she had an English teacher at her primary school and he asked people their English names and she just said F. Whether that’s because it was the only letter she knew at that point or she wanted to remain anonymous when she was 8 years old, I’m not sure.
 But she stuck with it.

-Where are you right now and how’s your day going?
+Where you are right now and how’s your day going?

 I’m at home now, sitting on the couch watching the special features on the Dogs In Space DVD.
 My day was ok.
 Had a bit of a shit meeting at work that went for too long and was full of too much bullshit, but that’s done now so I’m pretty good.